 Ottawa Forest and Nature School has both a Facebook and Instagram account where photos and stories are posted.
-Our Facebook page is the Ottawa Forest and Nature School.
-On Instagram you'll find us at Ottawa_fns.
-Featuring children on hikes, unique creations and sculptures, simple machines and quiet moments in the forest - it's a window into our day.
+Our social media posts highlight and feature children on hikes, unique creations and sculptures, simple machines and quiet moments in the forest - it's a window into our day.
 Our photo consent policy is in effect on our social media platforms.